iam4wardto/Xbee-network-implementation/xbee3/main/README.md

-The code on zigbee module initialize all settings required for the network and help encode, deocode payloads.
+The code on zigbee module initialize all settings required for the network and help encode, decode payloads.

 Requirements
 ------------